CIS565-Fall-2014/Project3-Pathtracer/README.md

 ![ResultImage](focallength_14_aperture_0.2_depth_10_iteration_1000_Cut.bmp)

 ##Motion blur effect:
 Motion blur effect is easy to implement.
-We could move the object every certain frames and do our path tracer.
+We could move the object every certain frames and do our general path tracer.
 Then we could get the motion blur effect for free.
 ![ResultImage](MotionBlur2_depth_5_iteration_1000_Cut.bmp)

 ##Change view direction and camera interaction:
+In my program, user could easily control the camera with keyboard.
+Use "A", "D" to move camera position along X axis.
+Use "W", "S" to move camera position along Y axis.
+Use "Z", "C" to move camera position along Z axis.
+Use "Q", "E" to rotate camera angle along up axis.
+Use "T", "B" to rotate camera angle along lateral axis.
+Use "P" to toggle the depth of field effect.
+Use "I", "O" to adjust the camera the focal length.
+Use "L", "K" to adjust the camera the apperture radius.
 ![ResultImage](change view direction_depth_5_iteration_1000_Cut.bmp)

 ##Texture mapping effect:
+I could read a bmp format image and store all the pixel colors in a color buffer.
+Then, when I am doing the path tracer, I could read the color according to the intersection point position.
 ![ResultImage](testure mapping_Cut.bmp)
 ![ResultImage](testure mapping2_Cut.bmp)